trung1987/trung1987.github.io/index.md

 - Design test strategy, test plan, test-suite, test-case and product document.
 - Experience working in Agile/Scrum model.
 - Ability to apply the automation test in projects: Website, Android app using POM model in Selenium and Appium with programming language is Java; testNG framework, Maven build tool and control source-code by GIT.
+- Experience using automation tools such as : UFT(vb.net), Jmeter, postman
 - Flexible at work and resolve issues; willing to accept new challenges.

 ### ![exp icon](https://raw.githubusercontent.com/trung1987/trung1987.github.io/master/assets/img/pngwave.png)